freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1416.1

-Now, each time the function is called in the `until` loop.
-It will pass `again` as an argument and print the `Try again...` sentence.
+Now, each time the function is called in the `until` loop, it will pass `again` as an argument and print the `Try again...` sentence.
 Before your `until` loop, call the function without an argument so the first time it runs, it prints the initial sentence.

 #### HINTS